 Pests, diseases, improper watering, nutrient deficiencies, and extreme temperatures can all kill tomato plants.
 You will need to take measures to protect your plants if you want them to have a chance at bearing fruit more than once in a season.

 There are lots of pests that will hurt or kill your tomato plants if given the chance.
-If you don’t take steps to deal with these pests, you will end up with fewer tomatoes, or you just might lose your whole harvest!
+If you don’t take steps to deal with these pests, you will end up with fewer tomatoes (if you’re lucky), or you just might lose your whole harvest (if you’re unlucky)!

 Aphids are another pest that can damage your tomato plants.
 They are small, but they can multiply quickly and spread from plant to plant.